-For gazelle horns, they told me that it was important to peel the almonds myself.
+For the Moroccan Gazelle Horns Recipe, they told me that it was important to peel the almonds myself.
 Immersing almonds in boiling water to be able to easily peel them gives the nuts a tender texture that you can’t achieve otherwise.
 Though if you want to make things easier for yourself, you can use ground almonds (almond flour).
 One ingredient traditionally incorporated in the pastries is gum arabic, which improves the consistency of the filling.
 But if you can’t find any, it’s not essential.

 Preparation time: 2 hours